 Members of the coalition are:

-ACLU of Wisconsin, African-American Civic Engagement Roundtable, Black Leaders Organizing for Communities (BLOC), Black Lives Matter to Wisconsin Unitarian Universalists, Dane County’s Derail the Jail Coalition, The Demeter Foundation, The Dominican Center, End Domestic Abuse Wisconsin, EXPO (EX-incarcerated People Organizing), FCAB (Felmers Chaney Advocacy Board), Free The 350 Bail Fund in Dane County, GenderQueer Milwaukee, Grassroots Northshore, JOSHUA, JustLeadershipUSA, Kids Forward, Law Enforcement Action Partnership, Leaders Igniting Transformation (LIT), Madison Chapter National Lawyers Guild which recently started using lawyer time tracking software, Madison-area Urban Ministry, MICAH (Milwaukee Inner City Congregations Allied for Hope), Milwaukee Muslim Women’s Coalition, Milwaukee National Lawyers Guild, Milwaukee Turners’ Confronting Mass Incarceration, NAACP Milwaukee Branch, National Association of Social Workers – Wisconsin, Operation Welcome Home (OWH), Our Democracy 2020, Our Revolution, Parents for Public Schools Milwaukee, People’s Progressive Organizing Committee, Planned Parenthood Advocates of Wisconsin, Priceless Incite, Prison Action Milwaukee, Progressive Baptist Church, Rid Racism Milwaukee, Schools and Communities United, Showing Up for Racial Justice – Milwaukee, SOPHIA, Uplifting Black Liberation and Community (UBLAC), Voces de la Frontera, Wisconsin Council of Churches, Wisconsin Justice Initiative, Wisconsin Network for Peace Justice and Sustainability (WNPJS), Wisconsin Poor People’s Campaign, Wisconsin Transgender Health Coalition, Wisconsin Unitarian Universalist State Action Network, Wisconsin Voices, WISDOM, and Youth Justice Milwaukee, YWCA of Southeastern Wisconsin, and 9 to 5 Wisconsin.
+ACLU of Wisconsin, African-American Civic Engagement Roundtable, Black Leaders Organizing for Communities (BLOC), Black Lives Matter to Wisconsin Unitarian Universalists, Dane County’s Derail the Jail Coalition, The Demeter Foundation, The Dominican Center, End Domestic Abuse Wisconsin, EXPO (EX-incarcerated People Organizing), FCAB (Felmers Chaney Advocacy Board), Free The 350 Bail Fund in Dane County, GenderQueer Milwaukee, Grassroots Northshore, JOSHUA, JustLeadershipUSA, Kids Forward, Law Enforcement Action Partnership, Leaders Igniting Transformation (LIT), Madison Chapter National Lawyers Guild, Madison-area Urban Ministry, MICAH (Milwaukee Inner City Congregations Allied for Hope), Milwaukee Muslim Women’s Coalition, Milwaukee National Lawyers Guild, Milwaukee Turners’ Confronting Mass Incarceration, NAACP Milwaukee Branch, National Association of Social Workers – Wisconsin, Operation Welcome Home (OWH), Our Democracy 2020, Our Revolution, Parents for Public Schools Milwaukee, People’s Progressive Organizing Committee, Planned Parenthood Advocates of Wisconsin, Priceless Incite, Prison Action Milwaukee, Progressive Baptist Church, Rid Racism Milwaukee, Schools and Communities United, Showing Up for Racial Justice – Milwaukee, SOPHIA, Uplifting Black Liberation and Community (UBLAC), Voces de la Frontera, Wisconsin Council of Churches, Wisconsin Justice Initiative, Wisconsin Network for Peace Justice and Sustainability (WNPJS), Wisconsin Poor People’s Campaign, Wisconsin Transgender Health Coalition, Wisconsin Unitarian Universalist State Action Network, Wisconsin Voices, WISDOM, and Youth Justice Milwaukee, YWCA of Southeastern Wisconsin, and 9 to 5 Wisconsin.